VOC Document Archive FAQ Q&A TH

 1. Rational

-This research conference “Mekong-Ganga Development and Poverty in Regional Transition and Uncertainty” focuses on a shared cross-learning process among scholars, students, local peoples, practitioners and policymakers.
+This research conference “Mekong-Ganga Development in Regional Transition and Uncertainty” focuses on a shared cross-learning process among scholars, students, local peoples, practitioners and policymakers.
 The prevailing transition in both Mekong and Ganga regions include regional dynamics of investment and trade that play a crucial role in determining the resource use change, access to these resources and resource governance for the peoples.
 The development transition often comes with uncertainty and the peoples in both regions are living in such an uncertain situation that includes resource pressures, inequalities, societal transformations, widespread and intensifying polarisation in which non-human actors also play key roles in the development agenda.
-Therefore, the conference “Mekong-Ganga Development and Poverty in Regional Transition and Uncertainty” is timely to highlight, address and reflect upon the current issues of poverty and development from a number of different perspectives, concepts, methods and practices.
+Therefore, the conference “Mekong-Ganga Development in Regional Transition and Uncertainty” is timely to highlight, address and reflect upon the current issues of poverty and development from a number of different perspectives, concepts, methods and practices.
 Hence, what will be discussed is the future research agenda for the Mekong-Ganga development and poverty which includes both theories and practices.

 Since the establishment of the Mekong-Ganga Cooperation (MGC) in 2002, the country members including India, Thailand, Cambodia, Lao PDR and Vietnam have had common development agendas and initiatives.
 They are tourism, education, culture and communication and transportation under the regional cooperation frameworks, particularly the Ayeyawady - Chao Phraya - Mekong Economic Cooperation Strategy (ACMECS), the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC) and ASEAN.
 Over the past twenty years of the MGC, twelve MGC Ministerial Meetings have been held.
 The most recent meeting took place on 12 July 2023.
 Since then, there are plans of actions such as the Hanoi Program Plan of Action and the Phnom Penh Road Map that are underway.
 All these are mainly initiated by the government agencies.
 MCG has been mainly progressing on the physical connectivity including the construction of the India - Myanmar - Thailand Trilateral Highway to enhance the connectivity between the Mekong sub-region and the Indian sub-continent, as well as the signing of the Motor Vehicle Agreement.